flaviusb/jewels/the-sapphires.md

 #Komi
 'Komi' is the ability to get into your opponents head and predict their actions, or to condition them so that they will take a certain action when you trigger them.

-The art that teaches Komi is Triangular Pyramid Pushing Hands.
+The arts that teach Komi are Triangular Pyramid Pushing Hands, and No-Contact Throws.

 #Tactility